ashitoshh01/gitHub/readme.md

-# python hostipal management project
+# Python Hostipal Management Project
 Interface in python.
-Includes backed which is in sql.
+Included backed which is in sql.
+Variety of options.